Your Comprehensive Guide to DUI Convictions in California

 Hiring an Attorney Well-Versed in DUI Offenses to Avoid DUI Offenses

 To get definitive answers and a solid defense strategy to avoid having any convictions on your record, you should contact a reputable attorney when you are arrested for DUI.
-Getting pulled over, performing field sobriety or breath test, then going to the police station to determine your blood alcohol content can be a traumatic experience.
+Getting pulled over, performing a field sobriety or breath test, then going to the police station to determine your blood alcohol content can be a traumatic experience.